 DE controls a host of common pests indoors and out: roaches, silverfish, spiders, fleas, Japanese beetles, bed bugs and ANTS.
 However, we like Diatomaceous Earth best in the garden for its control of slugs and snails.

 Being mildly abrasive Diatomaceous Earth has “sharp edges”, which cuts into insects like tiny paper cuts resulting in the insects dying from dehydration.

 DE is safe to use around the house, in the garden and even on pets.

 Bacillus Thuringiensis Bt

 We all know the damage worms and caterpillars can cause.
 The solution: Bacillus Thuringiensis (Bt) a safe, effective, all-natural pesticide (a bacteria actually) used to control your caterpillar problem.
-It’s especially effective controlling the Tomato Hornworm.
+It’s especially effective controlling Tomato Hornworm.

 The bacteria is naturally occurring and deadly to caterpillars of all kinds but has no effect on other insects in your garden.
 Easy to apply.
 Remember to wash your produce before you eat it.

 WARNING: The use of Bt can be very beneficial to control caterpillars.
 However, take care not to use it in areas of your garden where butterfly caterpillars are present!